-- 1. Public enjoyment and character of common become priorities - 2.
-Waterlogged paths: repair and maintain - 3.
-Ditches and watercourses: inspect, clear; repair and maintain - 4.
-General maintenance: mow; remove invasive bracken and bramble - 5.
-Ponds: clean water and return of birds and wildlife - 6.
-Deal with diseased ash - 7.
-Only fell healthy trees when absolutely necessary and consider the consequences - 8.
-Obtain grants for approved work in the Plan - 9.
-Improve Communication - 10.
+- 3. Ditches and watercourses: inspect, clear; repair and maintain this is covered on Objective 2 - 4.
+General maintenance: mow; remove invasive bracken and bramble These are important components of a healthy Woodland.
+However, there is provision to control for transitional scrub and bracken in the plan - 5.
+Ponds: clean water and return of birds and wildlife- This is of course a subjective matter but we will endeavour to maintain the ponds as important wildlife features and this is included in the Plan a feasibility study will be undertaken to look at what options are available - 6.
+Deal with diseased ash (See Ash Dieback Plan) - 7.
+Only fell healthy trees when absolutely necessary and consider the consequences We have considered the consequences to the environment and are making good progress.
+This will be a continuation of the excellent woodland managing of the previous plan - 8.
+Obtain grants for approved work in the Plan Completed - 9.
+Improve Communication Proposals for future comms included - 10.
 Review work carried out